Axia-Tech/AXIA-wiki/docs/general/scams.md

 ## I Got Scammed - What Can I Do?

 In the unfortunate case of having fallen for a scam, there is likely nothing anyone can do to help you restore your funds.
-AXIA and AXIALunar are decentralized platforms and while we do have governance functionality that could technically allow for funds freezing or refunds, it is impossible to prove that you are the original owner, or that you did not sell the tokens and are trying to reclaim them.
+AXIA is decentralized platforms and while we do have governance functionality that could technically allow for funds freezing or refunds, it is impossible to prove that you are the original owner, or that you did not sell the tokens and are trying to reclaim them.
 Additionally, even with addresses that are obviously in possession of a